-American University Washington College of Law has been approved by the American Bar Association since 1940.
+In compliance with ABA Standard 509, American University Washington College of Law is pleased to provide the following information to current and prospective students about the law school and the J.D.
+Program.
 The contact information for the Council of the ABA Section of Legal Education and Admissions to the Bar is:

-321 N. Clark Street, 21st Floor, Chicago, IL 60654
+321 N. Clark Street, 21st Floor

-As a law school accredited by the American Bar Association, American University Washington College of Law ("AUWCL") is subject to the ABA Standards for Approval of Law Schools.
+As a law school accredited by the American Bar Association, American University Washington College of Law (AUWCL) is subject to the ABA Standards for Approval of Law Schools.
 These Standards may be found at http://www.americanbar.org/groups/legal_education/resources/standards.html.

 Any AUWCL student who wishes to bring a formal complaint that directly implicates AUWCL's program of legal education and its compliance with the ABA Standards may so file with the Office of Academic Affairs (email@example.com).
 The complaint must include the student's name and contact information, must be sent from the student's American University email account, and must identify the problem with sufficient detail, including the Standard which forms the basis of the complaint, to allow the Senior Associate Dean for Faculty & Academic Affairs to properly investigate the matter.